posh5/Valorant-Arduino-Colorbot-Unpacked-Sneak-Peek/README.md

 # Valorant-Arduino-Colorbot-Unpacked
-- Quick sneakpeak of an unpacked version of a Valorant arduino cheat made in C#.
+- Quick sneak peek of an unpacked version of a Valorant arduino cheat made in C#.
 - -> .NET Framework 4.8
+- This is only a sneak peek, to purchase check below.

+## Background Information:
+Dreamz is the "brand" of this arduino cheat.
+The developer of this cheat is by a person of the name "iChqnge" and managed by "Dreamz".
+Their colorbot's mouse movement is made possible through the use of an arduino with an ATmega32u4 chip and "synaptics.exe" which I've not looked into yet.

 ## Features:
 - Registration / Login